Tejas-TA/Tejas-TA/README.md

 - 👋 Hello, I’m Tejas
 - 👀 I’m interested in Data Science, Machine Learning, Deep Learning, and Natural Language Processing
-- 🌱 I’m currently working on Machine Learning and Deep Learning Projects at production scale
+- 🌱 I’m currently working on Machine Learning and Deep Learning Projects at a production scale
 - 💞️ I’m looking to collaborate on Data Science projects
 - 📫 How to reach me - tejasta@gmail.com or https://www.linkedin.com/in/tejasta/